mmendesas/stereo/README.md

 - Inside the `home` ssr app, you can run one of the [nextjs](https://nextjs.org/docs) methods:
   - `yarn dev` - start a dev-server with hot-reloading

+## Tips and Tricks

+- `yarn add --dev -W package` - Use this command inside `/stereo` to install package in workspace.
+After that you only need to add it in your `package` dependency.

 ## Built With

 - 🐉 [Lerna](https://lernajs.io/)  - The Monorepo manager